woowacourse/java-racingcar-precourse/README.md

 - int getRepeateCount() : return the value of repeateCount
 - void makeCars() : make class car object and set the variable cars
 - boolean checkNameLength : check the length of car's name
-- int makeRandomNumber : make the random number in range 0~9
+- void printCarPosition(Car car) : print the position of car
-- boolean shouldGo(int randomNumber) : decide car to go
+- void printCurrentCarsPosition() : print the all car's positions